 Field Goals Made Career

 All of Norma’s numbers were accumulated in just three seasons.
 She never got to play her senior season because the school dropped women’s basketball for one season while it was transitioning to a higher level.

 “The school decided to go Division 2 (from NAIA) and there were only certain sports that they had to have and women’s basketball was not one of them at that particular time and they did away with women’s basketball during my senior year.
 That kind of washed it out for that year.”

-On Sunday, December 9 at 2 p.m.
-Norma will be inducted into the Toombs County Athletic Hall of Fame.
+On December 9, 2018 Norma was inducted into the Toombs County Athletic Hall of Fame.
 This will be her second time to become a Hall of Famer.